Using the 32-core nodes

 Info

 Users not using the lu32-partition, whose required software has not been optimised for the Cascade Lake nodes or who achieve satisfactory performance from the standard software do not need to change their workflows.
 The module system will continue to work as it always did.
-The only change is, that they will see a new module SoftwareTree/Haswell appearing in the list of loaded modules.
+The only change is, that they will see a new module SoftwareTree/Haswell

 Switching to Cascade Lake software

-To change to the software titles compiled for the Cascade Lake CPUs, users need to unload the SoftwareTree/Haswell module and load the SoftwareTree/Cascade module.
-Since the SoftwareTree modules are sticky they have to be purged by force.
-Change from the Haswell software to the Cascade Lake software is accomplished as follows:
+To change to the software titles compiled for the Cascade Lake CPUs, users need to unload the SoftwareTree/Haswell

-module load SoftwareTree/Cascade
+module and load the SoftwareTree/Cascade

 Info

-• Only a subset of the available software titles has been built for the Cascade Lake CPUs.
+is not expected to work on the frontend nodes. - Only a subset of the available software titles has been built for the Cascade Lake CPUs.
 Use the standard (Haswell) software if the software you need is not available for Cascade Lake

-• If you require additional software titles in SoftwareTree/Cascade, please contact LUNARC support.
+, please contact LUNARC support.
 Priority will be given to requests from research groups that helped to finance the relevant nodes and codes that consume substantial amounts of CPU time.

 Building your own software